MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-managed-instance-self-verification-of-steps.md

 Many customers benefit from this tool because it saves time that would otherwise be spent troubleshooting issues with parameters later on.
 We recommend running this tool before deployment to avoid spending excessive time diagnosing and troubleshooting on-premises parameters in the future.

-In the process of SCOM Managed Instance creation, three primary personas are involved.
+In the process of creating an instance of SCOM Managed Instance, three primary personas are involved.
 The following flow is typical of how the Operations Manager admin sets up the steps in enterprise organizations:

 1. The Operations Manager admin initiates communication with the Active Directory admin to configure all the Active Directory-related settings.